josdejong/lossless-json/README.md

 ### LosslessJSON.parse(text [, reviver])

-The JSON.parse() method parses a string as JSON, optionally transforming the value produced by parsing.
+The LosslessJSON.parse() method parses a string as JSON, optionally transforming the value produced by parsing.

 - **@param** `{string} text`
   The string to parse as JSON.
 See the JSON object for a description of JSON syntax.